-The newly created tasks appear as entries with a green indicator (see following screenprint) and disappear as soon as the task is finished.
+The newly created tasks appear as entries with a green indicator and disappear as soon as the task is finished.

 If a task fails, the corresponding entry remains in the task list and is shown with a red indicator.
-Look at the Reason column for an explanation of the failure.
+See the Reason column for an explanation of the failure.

 Step 4.
 Review the Log Files

-Double-click on the firewalls to view the log files and check if the desired actions have been taken.
+Double-click the firewalls to view the log files and verify that the desired actions have been taken.

 Step 5.
 Reschedule or Delete Failed Tasks

 To reschedule or delete a task, right-click it and select Reschedule or Delete Task from the context menu.

 Simultaneously clears all events from the selected firewall unit(s).

 Performs a release check on newly installed firewall unit(s).